aaronkim662/Calculator_v2/README.md

   2. Make sure to have node.js downloaded.

-  3. Cd into the vidMob-app directory and type `npm install` to install the required dependencies.
+  3. Cd into the directory and type `npm install` to install the required dependencies.

   4. Start the app with `npm start`.
 If your chrome is open, a new tab should automatically open.
 If not open [http://localhost:3000](http://localhost:3000) to view it in the browser.